curiosag/StackOverflowStrategies/README.md

 - **GOOD** be resilient, but not too much.
 You may run into more or less patient contributors, also very much depending on the quality of your post.
 Which might not be all that great in  the beginning, whichs may provide a stingy learning experience.

-  I do recommend not to take any of it personal, not to identify single snappy comments as the soul of SO, and to attempt to create posts that don't trigger anything in the most stressed out and grumpy contributors except excellent answers.
-Assumably they hang out there to help anyway, harsh as some may sound.
+  I do recommend not to take any of it personal, not to identify single snappy comments as the soul of SO.
+Attempt to create posts that don't trigger anything in the most stressed out and grumpy contributors except excellent answers.
+Assumably they hang out there to help anyway, even if a few come across like fanatical adherents of poisenous paedagogy.

 - **GOOD** follow the [guidlines](https://stackoverflow.com/tour).
 Well - nobody reads the guidelines anyway.